 In fact, within the subcategory for workers of extraordinary ability (described below), the foreign national does not even need a job offer from a U.S. employer at all.

 A worker with extraordinary ability in the sciences, arts, education, business, or athletics, may qualify for a green card as a priority worker.
-The person’s achievements must have been publicly recognized, and resulted in a period of sustained national or international acclaim.
-This often involves showing that the foreign national is a widely acknowledged leader in the particular artistic, educational, business, or athletic field.
+The person's achievements must have been publicly recognized, and resulted in a period of sustained national or international acclaim; leading to this category having been nicknamed the "Einstein visa."
+The application process often involves showing that the foreign national is a widely acknowledged leader in the particular artistic, educational, business, or athletic field.

 No job offer is needed in this subcategory so long as the foreign national will continue working in the field of expertise after arriving in the United States.
 If, however, the worker has received a job offer from a U.S. employer, that employer can help with the EB-1 application by filing the required initial petition with U.S. Citizenship and Immigration Services (USCIS) on Form I-140.
 This agency seems more willing to place confidence in, and therefore approve, "extraordinary ability" petitions when they've been submitted by an employer-sponsor.